konnectors/edg/CONTRIBUTING.md

 Translations
 ------------

-The Cozy <APP_NAME> is translated on a platform called [Transifex][tx].
+The Cozy Konnector Eaux de Grenoble is translated on a platform called [Transifex][tx].
 [This tutorial][tx-start] can help you to learn how to make your first steps here.
 If you have any question, don't hesitate to ask us!

 Community